 This desert park is a rock climber's paradise and is full of things to see, from hiking to hidden oases and cactus gardens to touring historical sites.

 Mark Twain became famous with his story about the frogs of Calaveras County.
-Here are five reasons why you should stop in this gorgeous corner of California.
+Here are five reasons this gorgeous area is one of California's best-kept secrets.

 This canyon carved by glaciers and cut by the Kings River can claim to be the deepest in the USA.
 It reaches a maximum depth of 8200 feet– that's even deeper than Arizona's Grand Canyon!